LTS5/Distill-SODA/README.md

         --momentum_teacher 0.996 --warmup_epochs 0 --batch_size_per_gpu 16
 ```

 This command initiates the self-training process, utilizing DINO+AdvStyle for robust and context-aware embeddings.
-The resulting pretrained ViT can be further employed in the Distill-SODA process, enhancing the adaptation on the target dataset.
+The resulting pretrained ViT can be further employed in the Distill-SODA process in (See (C)), enhancing the adaptation on the target dataset.

-To reproduce our results, you can find the checkpoints for the three utilized datasets below:
+To reproduce our results, you can find the self-trained ViT checkpoints for the three utilized datasets below:

 | Dataset | SSL Backbone | Download |
 | --------|--------------|----------|